Quick Answer: Why is I-95 through Richmond so dangerous for truck accidents?

 1. Heavy Commercial Truck Traffic

 I-95 is one of the East Coast’s primary commercial trucking routes.
-Every day, thousands of tractor-trailers weighing up to 80,000 pounds travel through Richmond, carrying everything from retail goods to construction materials to hazardous cargo.
+Every day, thousands of tractor-trailers weighing up to 80,000 pounds travel through Richmond.

 I’ve written about why truck crashes and car crashes are completely different.
 When you combine those differences with the stop-and-go traffic common during Richmond rush hours, you create a recipe for rear-end collisions and multi-vehicle pileups.